-In part one we looked at how to attach a Marionette view to the existing HTML for a navigation bar.
+In [object Object] we looked at how to attach a Marionette view to the existing HTML for a navigation bar.
 There, we didn't need to replace the HTML; we just needed to augment it to handle click events.

 This post will consider the case where we want to be able to replace the existing HTML at a later point in time.
 This blog page itself is an example use case: the blog is a small Marionette application, and it's View class attaches to the existing server-rendered content on startup.
 If you clicked a link to another blog page, another View class would take over and replace the server-rendered text with text for the new page.